-Other than as disclosed below, since the beginning of the most recently completed financial period ended March 31, 2024, there have been no legal proceedings material to the Company to which it is or was a party or of which any of its assets is or was the subject of, nor are any such proceedings known by ReconAfrica to be contemplated.
+Other than as disclosed below, since the beginning of the most recently completed financial period ended December 31, 2024, there have been no legal proceedings material to the Company to which it is or was a party or of which any of its assets is or was the subject of, nor are any such proceedings known by ReconAfrica to be contemplated.

-The Company and certain of its current and former officers and directors have been named as defendants in three substantially identical purported class action lawsuits filed by shareholders of the Company in the United States District Court in Brooklyn, New York.
+The Company and certain of its current and former officers and directors were named as defendants in three substantially identical purported class action lawsuits filed by shareholders of the Company in the United States District Court in Brooklyn, New York.
 The Company identified the first of these lawsuits in an October 28, 2021 news release.
-The first lawsuit was voluntarily dismissed by that plaintiff on November 9, 2021, and the other two were consolidated by the court, which appointed a lead plaintiff and lead counsel to represent the purported class members.
+The first lawsuit was voluntarily dismissed by that plaintiff on November 9,

+2021, and the other two were consolidated by the court, which appointed a lead plaintiff and lead counsel to represent the purported class members.
 On April 11, 2022, the lead plaintiff filed a consolidated amended complaint that alleges that the Company and the individual defendants made untrue statements of material fact or omitted to state material facts or engaged in acts that operated as a fraud upon the purchasers of the Company's stock in violation of Section 10(b) and Section 20(a) of the U.S. Securities Exchange Act of 1934, as amended, and Rule 10b-5, thereunder.
-The claims are alleged on behalf of a class of shareholders, except certain excluded shareholders, who purchased or otherwise acquired shares of the Company in the U.S. between February 28, 2019 and September 7, 2021.
-The lead plaintiff generally alleges that the defendants made misleading statements about the Company's oil exploration projects in Namibia and Botswana that rely in part on allegations by a short-seller of the Company's stock and free-lance writers for National Geographic magazine.
-The lead plaintiff seeks unspecified monetary damages.
-No trial date has been set by the court.
-The Company disputes the allegations and intends to vigorously defend the action, although no assurance can be given with respect to the ultimate outcome of this action.
+The claims were alleged on behalf of a class of shareholders, except certain excluded shareholders, who purchased or otherwise acquired shares of the Company in the U.S. between February 28, 2019 and September 7, 2021.
+The lead plaintiff generally alleged that the defendants made misleading statements about the Company's oil exploration projects in Namibia and Botswana that rely in part on allegations by a short seller of the Company's stock and free-lance writers for National Geographic magazine.
+The lead plaintiff sought unspecified monetary damages.

-The Company has also been named in a proposed class action filed by a shareholder of the Company in the Supreme Court of British Columbia under the Class Proceedings Act, RSBC 1996, c.
-50. The claim is a proposed shareholder class action on behalf of all investors, except certain excluded investors, that purchased the Company's securities outside the US between May 30, 2020 and September 7, 2021, and held all or some of those purchased securities after September 7, 2021.
-The claim generally alleges that ReconAfrica published core and non-core documents containing misrepresentations that were publicly corrected between June 24 and September 7, 2021.
-The plaintiff seeks damages against the Company in connection with the alleged misrepresentations and public corrections.
-The Company disputes the allegations and intends to vigorously defend the claim, although no assurance can be given with respect to the ultimate outcome of this action.
+The Company was named in a proposed class action filed by a shareholder of the Company in the Supreme Court of British Columbia under the Class Proceedings Act, RSBC 1996, c.
+50. The claim was a proposed shareholder class action on behalf of all investors, except certain excluded investors, that purchased the Company's securities outside the US between May 30, 2020 and September 7, 2021, and held all or some of those purchased securities after September 7, 2021.
+The claim generally alleged that ReconAfrica published core and non-core documents containing misrepresentations that were publicly corrected between June 24 and September 7, 2021.
+The plaintiff sought damages against the Company in connection with the alleged misrepresentations and public corrections.
+The Company disputed the allegations and vigorously defended the claim.